dotnet/orleans/src/Documentation/streaming/streams_programming_APIs.md

 ### Recovering From Failures<a name="Recovering-From-Failures"></a>

 If the producer of a stream dies (or its grain is deactivated), there is nothing it needs to do.
-Next time this grain wants to produce more events it can get the stream handle again and produce new events in the same way.
+The next time this grain wants to produce more events it can get the stream handle again and produce new events in the same way.

 Consumer logic is a little bit more involved.
 As we said before, once a consumer grain is subscribed to a stream, this subscription is valid until the grain explicitly unsubscribes.
 If the consumer of the stream dies (or its grain is deactivated) and a new event is generated on the stream, the consumer grain will be automatically re-activated (just like any regular Orleans grain is automatically activated when a message is sent to it).
 The only thing that the grain code needs to do now is to provide an `IAsyncObserver<T>` to process the data.
 The consumer basically needs to re-attach processing logic as part of the `OnActivateAsync` method.
 To do that it can call: